 Station 9 located at 7922 Highway 6 North, in Copperfield, was also slow in developing because of legal and political problems in Austin.
 This was the last new station to be built during the rapid growth period.
 Currently this is one of the busiest stations in the department.
-This station houses Engine 9, Tower 9, Squad 2, and Ambulance 9.
+This station houses Engine 9, Tower 9, and Medic 9.

 The ESD and CFVFD Administration is located at 9630 Telge Road.
 This building was purchased in late 2002.
 This building houses our business offices, department staff offices, Board President and Vice President, Administration, and Information Technology.
 This facility houses the PR Smokehouse, PR Truck, Special Events Trailer, Childs Fire Truck, Special Rescue Trailer, EMS Gator, and the Hazardous Materials Response Trailer.

 The CFVFD Operations Building is located at 9520 Telge Road.
 This building was purchased in 2012 to meet the Department's growing needs.
 This building houses our Chief and Chief staff, EMS Chief and EMS Chief staff, Suppression Chiefs, the Investigations Division, and the K9 Division.